RxAnte/oauth/documentation/require-oauth-session-login-redirect-middleware.md

 This is great for use with browser PHP application access.

 > [!NOTE]
-> `RequireValidOauthSessionUserMiddleware` requires an implementation of [OauthUserInfoRepositoryInterface](oauth-user-info-repository-interface.md).
+> `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of [OauthUserInfoRepositoryInterface](oauth-user-info-repository-interface.md).
 This package provides an Auth0 implementation.

 > [!NOTE]
-> `RequireValidOauthSessionUserMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\GetRefreshedAccessToken`.
+> `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\GetRefreshedAccessToken`.
 This package provides an Auth0 implementation.
 See [Using and Configuring the Auth0 Implementation](using-configuring-auth0-implementation.md)

 > [!NOTE]
-> `RequireValidOauthSessionUserMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\Lock\RefreshLock`.
+> `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\Lock\RefreshLock`.
 This package provides a Redis implementation.
 See [Using and Configuring the Auth0 Implementation](using-configuring-auth0-implementation.md)

 > [!NOTE]
-> `RequireValidOauthSessionUserMiddleware` requires an implementation of `League\OAuth2\Client\Provider\AbstractProvider`.
+> `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `League\OAuth2\Client\Provider\AbstractProvider`.
 You can learn how to implement that configuration [here](configuring-league-client.md).

 > [!NOTE]
-> `RequireValidOauthSessionUserMiddleware` requires an implementation of `Psr\Clock\ClockInterface` to be provided. [lcobucci/clock](https://github.com/lcobucci/clock) is a good one.
+> `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `Psr\Clock\ClockInterface` to be provided. [lcobucci/clock](https://github.com/lcobucci/clock) is a good one.

 > [!NOTE]
-> `RequireValidOauthSessionUserMiddleware` requires the PSR-11 container to be able to provide an implementation of `Ramsey\Uuid\UuidFactoryInterface`.
+> `RequireOauthSessionLoginRedirectMiddleware` requires the PSR-11 container to be able to provide an implementation of `Ramsey\Uuid\UuidFactoryInterface`.
 You can simply configure your container to serve the default implementation `\Ramsey\Uuid\UuidFactory`

 ## Configuring